isokissa/pico-wf/README.md

 Development Environment
 -----------------------

-* I have used XAMPP bundle to get PHP5.5, Apache httpd and MySQL.
+I have used XAMPP bundle to get PHP5.5, Apache httpd and MySQL.
 Type "/opt/lampp/lampp start" to start, and browse to URL http://localhost

-* lampp is very good, it will install everything in /opt/lampp, and will not polute any other directory with files.
+*lampp* is very convenient, it will install everything in /opt/lampp, and will not polute any other directory with files.
 Because of that, find php cli directly from lampp directory: "/opt/lampp/bin/php"

-* for convenience, include the /opt/lampp/bin/ into PATH (the same is also done in setup.sh):
+For convenience, include the /opt/lampp/bin/ into PATH (the same is also done in setup.sh):

     PATH=$PATH:/opt/lampp/bin/

-* to initialize the development environment, do:
+To initialize the development environment, do:

     source setup.sh

-* to download different dependent 3rd party libraries, including phpunit, use composer.
+To download different dependent 3rd party libraries, including phpunit, use composer.
 To get composer go to http://getcomposer.org and follow the instructions.
 Once Composer is downloaded and installed, run:

     php composer.phar update